 Visiting French Lick – Larry Bird’s Small Town

-It definitely wasn’t his blond mullet or creepy mustache.
+It definitely wasn’t his blond mullet or creepy moustache.
 Ditto to the short shorts.
-His passing ability and long range shot was definitely a factor but what really made Larry Bird an icon to me was the sound track of John Cougar Mellencamp’s “small town” on this hilariously edited tape:
+His passing ability and long range shot were definitely a factor but what really made Larry Bird an icon to me was the soundtrack of John Cougar Mellencamp’s “small town” on this hilariously edited tape:

 Pretty ridiculous but in an awesome way right?